 This Information Sheet is intended to provide guidance to people adopted in Queensland who want to know who is recorded as their birth father in their adoption records.

-The Department of Child Safety, Youth and Women (the Department) holds Queensland's adoption records and has an administrative scheme for accessing them.
+The Department of Children, Youth Justice and Multicultural Affairs (the Department) holds Queensland's adoption records and has an administrative scheme for accessing them.
 The Department may also be able to authorise you to obtain information about, or a copy of, your pre-adoption birth certificate from Births, Deaths, and Marriages.

 Access to adoption information is managed by the Department’s Adoption Services unit.
 They can provide information and copies of relevant documents, subject to the provisions of the Adoption Act 2009 (the Adoption Act) and any stated wishes of relevant third parties.
 Specific identifying information about your birth father can be provided to you if: